 Speicherstadt and Hafencity

-Where historic face of Hamburg meets the future.
+Where the historic face of Hamburg meets the future.

 On the other hand, in contrast with the old Speicherstadt, there is the eye-catching, modern architecture of Hafencity, which is a true gem in the heart of the city.
 Hafencity is known as the largest inner-city development project in Europe, and the buildings are architecturally fabulous.